Yash-Vardhan-Ruia/Yash-Vardhan-Ruia/README.md

 - **NoTiFy: Open-Source Notion Alternative**
   Led the team behind **NoTiFy**, a free and open-source web app alternative to Notion.
 Designed and implemented the backend system using **Firebase**.

+- **Early Flood Prediction Model**
+  Developed a deep learning model for early flood prediction using CataBoost, ANN architectures, achieving an accuracy of **99.3%**.

 ---